k-box/k-box/docs/user/documents/search.md

 # Search

 You can search anywhere in the K-Box, except Trash.
 The scope depends on location search is triggered in.
+Hence, if a sub-collection is currently selected, your search will run only within this sub-collection.
+From the Projects page, your search goes through all available projects.

 Use comprehensive keywords, following naming convention and boolean operators for better search: